jaliagag/21_linux/k8s/course-udemy.md

 A lot of them are certificates that are used to secure the connectivity between different components.

-The option ETCD-servers is where you specify the location of the ETCD servers.
-This is how the kube-api server connects to the etcd servers.
+_The option ETCD-servers `etcd-servers=https://127.0.0.1:2379` is where you specify the location of the ETCD servers.
+This is how the kube-api server connects to the etcd servers._

 So how do you view the kube-api server options in an existing cluster?
 It depends on how you set up your cluster.

-If you set it up with kubeadm tool, kubeadm deploys the kube-api server as a pod in the kube- system namespace on the master node you can see the options within the pod definition file located at /etc/kubernetes/manifests folder. kube-apiserver service is located at /etc/systemd/system/kube-apiserver.service.You can also see the running process and the effective options by listing the process on the master node and searching for kube-apiserver.
+If you set it up with kubeadm tool, kubeadm deploys the kube-api server as a pod in the kube-system namespace on the master node you can see the options within the pod definition file located at /etc/kubernetes/manifests folder.

+In a non kubeadm setup, we can view the options of the kube-apiserver service located at /etc/systemd/system/kube-apiserver.service.You can also see the running process and the effective options by listing the process on the master node and searching for kube-apiserver `ps aux | grep kube-apiserver`.

-## kube controller manager
+### kube controller manager

 we will talk about Kube Controller Manager.

 As we discussed earlier, the kube controller manager manages various controllers in Kubernetes.
 A controller is like an office or department within the master ship that have their own set of responsibilities.
 Such as an office for the Ships would be responsible for monitoring and taking necessary actions about the ships.
 Whenever a new ship arrives or when a ship leaves or gets destroyed another office could be one that manages the containers on the ships they take care of containers that are damaged or full of ships.

 So these officers are